Fl0W97/ci-p3-stock-analyst/README.md

 - As a returning user, I would like to have a tool that helps me managing my stock portfolio
 - As a returning user, I would like to have a tool that provides me current stock prices
-- As a returning user, I would like to have a tool that shows me good and bad performing stocks form my portfolio
+- As a returning user, I would like to have a tool that shows me good and bad performing stocks by providing surplus information

 ## Testing